saad484/Plagiarism_Detect/README.md

 # Plagiarsim Detection

-Plagiarsim Detection using cosine algorithm
+Plagiarsim Detection using cosine similarity algorithm

 ## How to Run?